rayrlam/vue-testing/README.md

 - Todo item categorization and filtering
 - Due date and priority setting for todo items

-## Testing Focus
+## Testing with Vitest

-We will be implementing several types of tests, including:

-- Unit tests for Vue components
+This project uses Vitest for unit and component testing of Vue applications.

+### Why Vitest?

+Vitest is a blazing fast unit test framework powered by Vite.
+It's designed to be easy to use with Vue.js components and applications.
+Some key features include:

+- Fast execution and hot module replacement (HMR) support
-- Integration tests for component interactions
+- Vue Test Utils integration for component testing
-- End-to-end (E2E) tests for user workflows
-- API tests for backend interactions
+- Jest-compatible API
+- Built-in code coverage
+- ESM, TypeScript and JSX support out of the box

 ## Getting Started